Magnusson-Institute/miff/README.md

 The older (documentation) instructions suggests pulling 10.12 SDK from Xcode 8.2.
 We will go with that for now.
 Download:

+_(Update: mozbug trackers seem to indicate they're using 12.2 from 8.3.3 now, at https://developer.apple.com/download/all/?q=8.3.3 which will be a 'xip' file)_

 ```https://download.developer.apple.com/Developer_Tools/Xcode_8.2/Xcode_8.2.xip```